This post was most recently updated on December 15th, 2019

 When it comes to traveling, food is usually our top priority.
 So while in Ubud, we decided we not only wanted to eat delicious Balinese cuisine, but also we wanted to learn to cook it!

 We booked a cooking class with Jambangan Bali, and it was a definite highlight of our week in Ubud.
+(Update: I’ve since done this cooking class a second time, and it was just as amazing!)

 At 8:30 am, our driver, our guide, and one other cooking class student picked us up from our hotel, and we headed straight for a traditional, locals-only food market.
 There, we sampled exotic fruits, traditional snacks, and learned about different local produce and ingredients.